AI inference cost / Cost estimation

 When is realtime inference worth the cost?

-Realtime inference is worth it when product value depends on low-latency responses and delayed processing would harm the user experience.
+Realtime inference is worth the cost when product value depends on low-latency responses and delayed processing would harm the user experience.
+It may require warm baseline capacity, burst capacity, monitoring, and stricter reliability.
+Keep only user-critical steps realtime when other work can wait.

 Can one product use both?